 The Company has experienced significant liquidity shortages as shown in the accompanying financial statements.
 As of December 31, 2017, the Company's total liabilities exceeded its total assets by \$8,259,411, and as of June 30, 2018, the Company's total liabilities exceed its total assets by \$10,726,564.
 The Company has recorded a net loss of \$5,941,457 for the year ended December 31, 2017 and \$4,128,941 for the six months ended June 30, 2018 and has an accumulated deficit of \$11,460,989 as of December 31, 2017 and \$15,589,930 as of June 30, 2018.
 Net cash used in operating activities for the year ended December 31, 2017 was \$1,429,468 and for the six months ended June 30, 2018 was \$1,329,850.
 The Company has had difficulty in obtaining working lines of credit from financial institutions and trade credit from vendors.
 Management has been able to raise capital from private placements and further expand the Company's operations geographically to continue its revenue growth.
 The Company is continuing to focus its efforts on increased marketing campaigns, and distribution programs to strengthen the demand for its products.
 If the Company is not successful with its marketing efforts to increase sales and weak demand continues, the Company will experience a shortfall in cash and it will be necessary to further reduce its operating expenses in a manner or obtain funds through equity or debt financing in sufficient amounts to avoid the need to curtail its operations.
 Given the liquidity and credit constraints in the markets, the business may suffer, should the credit markets not improve in the near future.
 The direct impact of these conditions is not fully known.
 However, there can be no assurance that the Company would be able to secure additional funds if needed and that if such funds were available on commercially reasonable terms or in the necessary amounts, and whether the terms or conditions would be acceptable to the Company.
 In such case, the reduction in operating expenses might need to be substantial in order for the Company to generate positive cash flow to sustain the operations of the Company.
-The Company has obtained extended maturity date from its convertible debenture holders through September 30, 2018 in consideration of issuance of additional 7,500 shares of Class B Preferred Stock, as well as extended maturity date of promissory note owed to the officer of the Company, and completed August 2018 financing.
+The Company has extended the maturity date of its convertible notes the earlier of the closing of the Company's initial public offering and November 15, 2018, in consideration of the issuance of an additional 37,500 shares of Class B Convertible Preferred Stock, as well as extended maturity date of promissory note s owed to the officer of the Company and to a third party, and completed August 2018 financing.
 However, due to the uncertainty in our ability to raise capital, increase sales and generate significant positive cash flows from operations, management believes that there is substantial doubt in the Company's ability to continue as a going concern within one year after the date the financial statements were issued.
 As a result, our independent registered public accounting firm has expressed in its auditor's report on the financial statements substantial doubt regarding our ability to continue as a going concern.
 Our financial statements do not include any adjustments that might result from the outcome of the uncertainty regarding our ability to continue as a going concern.